HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 dependencies {
     // Basic dependencies
     implementation(com.highcapable.yukihookapi.api)
+    // It is recommended to use KavaRef as the core reflection API implementation(com.highcapable.kavaref.kavaref.core)
+    implementation(com.highcapable.kavaref.kavaref.extension)
     // Must be added when used as an Xposed Module, otherwise optional compileOnly(de.robv.android.xposed.api)
     // Must be added when used as an Xposed Module, otherwise optional